chenxingqiang/llm-course-chen/notebooks/md/lesson_17_Designing_Input_and_Output_Formats_for_Chatbot_with_Context.md

 6. Evaluation and Iteration of Prompt Engineering Strategies

-# 4. Detailed Content

-## 4.1 Concept 1: Foundations of Prompt Engineering: Principles and Best Practices
+## Foundations of Prompt Engineering: Principles and Best Practices

-### 4.1.1 Explanation

 Prompt engineering is the art and science of designing inputs to AI language models to elicit desired outputs.
 It involves understanding the model's capabilities, limitations, and behavior to craft prompts that effectively guide the model's responses [1].